wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>35.
 Pride of a Shattered Mind</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Mad ramblings scribbled on loose sheets and the cold assessments of an observer.*
 - Creatures who peek into your mind must save vs fear.
 - Each time you study this book, gain a new [follower](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html).
-Its mind is wiped and it cannot resist your spells.
+It cannot speak coherently nor resist your spells.
 - Roll 1D4, you gain the following spell: 1.
 [Dominate](/2020/11/13/dominate/), 2.
 [Geas](/2020/11/13/geas/), 3.
 [Plasmic Manipulation](/2020/11/13/plasmic-manipulation/), 4.
 [Poltergeist](/2020/11/13/poltergeist/)
 </details>